Eigenstructure Analysis of Bloch Wave and Multislice Formulations for Dynamical Scattering in Transmission Electron Microscopy: Introduction

-While \BMnew{such} comparison\BMnew{s are} \BM{valid} to capture the performance\BM{,} accuracy \BM{and consistency of the results of} both models, it treats the model as a black box system and measures the similarity \BMnew{implicitly} in terms of the output \BM{only}. \BM{More importantly, measuring similarity solely based on intensity only captures the projection information, which does not provide insight into the spatial structure of the electrostatic potentials, neither in the Bloch wave nor the multislice approach.} \BM{In our study, we go a step further and, rather than relying on the projected intensity alone, we directly evaluate the 3D electrostatic potential.}
+While such comparisons are valid to capture the performance, accuracy and consistency of outputs produced by both approaches, the underlying model is treated rather as a black box system and similarity is measured only implicitly.
+More importantly, measuring similarity solely based on intensity captures the projection information, which does not provide insight into the spatial structure of the electrostatic potentials, neither by the Bloch wave nor the multislice approach.
+In our study, we therefore go a step further and, rather than relying on the projected intensity alone, directly evaluate the 3D electrostatic potential.

-\AB{In the original formulation of the multislice method, the possibility of defining \BM{a} pure transmission functions, akin to the scattering matrix in the Bloch wave approach, is precluded due to the inherent entanglement between the exit wave across slices and Fresnel propagation.} \BM{As a consequence, a direct comparison of the eigenstructure of the scattering matrix \BMnew{with} the multislice method is not possible}. \BM{For this reason, we reformulate the multislice model using matrix products and achieve a crucial separation between the input wave and the matrix that represents the transmission function of the crystal structure, which we call \textit{transmission matrix}}.
-This reformulation \BM{enables} us to model the transmission function in a manner directly comparable to the scattering matrix by using eigenstructure analysis\BM{.} Rather than the conventional approach of comparing \BMnew{resulting} intensities , we \BM{present} a direct \BMnew{mathematical} comparison of the \BM{transmission matrix \BMnew{with} the scattering matrix.} Furthermore, we investigate whether the similarity between \BM{both matrices implies that also the underlying atomic structure is the same by evaluating diffraction data simulated by both \BMnew{methods}.
-Apart from measur\BMnew{ing the} similarity between transmission and scattering matrix, we \BMnew{also} leverage \BMnew{the} determinant \BMnew{(the} product of eigenvalues\BMnew{)} of \BMnew{the} transmission matrix to estimate \BMnew{the} \ac{MIP}.}
+To compare the models, we study how both methods transform the incidence wave.
+Using Bloch waves, we have a direct expression in terms of the Fourier coefficients; such an expression can not be directly achieved for the multislice method.
+In the original formulation of the multislice method, the possibility of defining a pure transmission function, akin to the scattering matrix in the Bloch wave approach, is precluded due to the inherent entanglement between the exit wave across slices and Fresnel propagation.
+As a consequence, a direct comparison of the eigenstructure of the scattering matrix with the multislice method is made impossible.
+To circumvent this limitation, we reformulate the multislice model using matrix products and achieve a crucial separation between the input wave and the matrix that represents the transmission function of the crystal structure, which we call \textit{transmission matrix}.
+This reformulation enables us to model the transmission function in a manner directly comparable to the scattering matrix by using eigenstructure analysis.
+Rather than the conventional approach of comparing resulting intensities, we present a direct mathematical comparison of the transmission matrix with the scattering matrix.
+Furthermore, we investigate whether the similarity between both matrices implies that also the underlying atomic structure is the same by evaluating diffraction patterns simulated by both methods.
+In addition to that, we leverage the determinant (the product of eigenvalues) of the transmission matrix to estimate the \ac{MIP}, an important physical property of the inner structure of a crystal often analyzed in \ac{TEM} and particularly electron holography experiments \cite{Winkler2016,Lorenzen2024}.